 AP Testing in Madison

-MMSD AP Exam Registration
+MMSD AP Exam Dates

 May 2022 Exam Dates

-At this point in time, the College Board plans to return to all in-person, pencil/paper exams in May 2022.
+The College Board plans to return to all in-person, pencil/paper exams in May 2022.
 If details change or are updated as the year progresses and we learn more about the current state of the pandemic, updates will be posted to this webpage and communicated with students.

 Changing Family Financial Situation?